Cancer Bats: Dead-set on Living (2012–2014)

 The band announced that the fourth album is titled Dead Set on Living, which was released on April 16, 2012.
-Cancer Bats had stated that they desired to create a more "upbeat" follow up to their previous album Bears, Mayors, Scraps & Bones.
+Cancer Bats had stated that they desired to create a more "upbeat" follow-up to their previous album Bears, Mayors, Scraps & Bones.

 The band's influence steered away from the "traditional hardcore record" and took a wide variety of influences from rock bands including Fleet Foxes.
 Liam Cormier when asked about his influences stated: "In a lot of ways we get really inspired by non-metal bands.
 For me, I find I really like looking at other things because I just don't want to make a traditional hardcore record lyrically.
 So for me, I listen to a lot of indie rock and I've been getting super psyched on a lot of that, like the new 'Helplessness Blues' by Fleet Foxes".

 On January 24, Distort Entertainment released the video for the single "Old Blood" online.
-On March 7, 2012 Cancer Bats released a second music video in promotion of the album for the song "Road Sick".
+On March 7, 2012, Cancer Bats released a second music video in promotion of the album for the song "Road Sick".
 Cancer Bats announced that they would play several release shows on April 21, 2012.
 They have aimed to play six shows at five different venues across London, United Kingdom, in the shape of a pentagram in promotion of their fourth album.

-Searching for Zero (2015-2019)
+Searching for Zero (2015–2019)

 Cancer Bats's fifth studio album, Searching for Zero, was released on March 10, 2015.
 The band posted the song "Arsenic" off the album on YouTube.
 A post on their official site stated the reason for the band being silent for quite some time: "For those of you who didn't know, the reason we've been gone for so long was to craft our 5th full length!
 We worked our asses off making a serious banger that we could all party the fuck out of!
 We even went down to Venice Beach to record with Ross Robinson so it would sound extra dope…..which it does!"

 The band released their sixth studio album titled The Spark That Moves on April 20, 2018.
 In September 2019, they would perform alongside American hardcore punk band Sharptooth and Canadian punk rock band Single Mothers.

-Canceled 2020 Tour, Scott Middleton's departure, and future (2020-2021)
+Canceled 2020 Tour, Scott Middleton's departure, and future (2020–2021)

 In April 2020 the band's summer tour was called off during the 2020 COVID-19 pandemic.
 Plans to resume in spring 2021 with Cannibal Rats opening were announced in late May 2020.

-On October 4th 2021, the band announced via their Facebook and Instagram pages that founding member and lead guitarist Scott Middleton would be departing the band to focus on his family, health, and to pursue personal interests in recording, mixing, and mastering music out of his own studio.
+On October 4, 2021, the band announced via their Facebook and Instagram pages that founding member and lead guitarist Scott Middleton would be departing the band to focus on his family, health, and to pursue personal interests in recording, mixing, and mastering music out of his own studio.
+As of Middleton's departure, Liam Cormier remains as the only original member of the band.